MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ScanScheduleOffset

-Specifies the number of minutes after midnight on the local computer to run scheduled scans.
-The default value is 120, which means scheduled scans start on the local computer at 2:00 AM.
+Specifies the fixed number of minutes to delay scheduled scan start times on the device.
+Staggering start times on devices can help reduce the impact on network and system performance.

-If you don't specify a value for this parameter, scheduled scans start at the time specified by the **ScanScheduleTime** and **ScanScheduleQuickScanTime** parameters.
+The default value is 120, which means scheduled scans start 2 hours after the times specified by the **ScanScheduleTime** and **ScanScheduleQuickScanTime** parameters.

+Scheduled scans are also affected by the **SchedulerRandomizationTime** parameter.

+Staggering start times on devices can help reduce the impact on network and system performance.

 ```yaml
 Type: UInt32